mavisluan/weather/README.md

 # Weather Project
-This is a simple weather project, built with ReactJS.
+- This is a simple weather project, built with ReactJS.
+- Users will be able to search weather by city and country name.

 # App Screenshot